Gay Berlin Guide

 If you don’t fancy a night of heavy clubbing, there are plenty of more laid-back gay bars which offer just as much fun.
 Möbel Olfe is a city favorite for a relaxed beer and some chat, while Zum Schmutzigen Hobby has a trashy, sleazy, yet arty and offbeat atmosphere.
 To live a bit of music history, visit Neues Ufer, an old favorite of David Bowie’s in the 70s.
 A pleasant low-key cafe and eatery during the day, it becomes an equally pleasant and low-key bar in the evenings.

-Play in Gay Berlin
+1st Night in Berlin

 Unlike other cities, where cruising has become somewhat limited to saunas and private parties, gay Berlin has an extremely active and diverse scene.
 Outdoor cruising is popular, particularly during the summer where many Germans engage in Freikörperkultur (FKK, or Free Body Culture, a culturally significant form of naturism).
 Though FKK is not inherently sexual, gatherings of naked people do – perhaps unsurprisingly – often lead to cruising action in the city’s parks, particularly Tiergarten.